NakiNoku's origin story is as straightforward as our name (which means Taste & See in the South Indian language of Malayalam).

 We believe that a positive, digital product sampling experience enables you to discover new flavors and support the small food industry!

 Several years ago, we started up a small packaged food business and were able to sell at a speciality grocery store chain in Chicago.
-The only options to support sales of the product were coupons or in-store sampling.
-Coupons wrecked our margins (which are slim in packaged food to begin with), so we attempted in-store sampling.
-As founders, in-store sampling brought us joy to interact directly with our customers.

-However, this was costly both in terms of time and cost.
 We were traveling to a new region, setting up our station for product demos, in multiple stores across weeks.
 Ultimately, we made the decision to close the business.

 Taste is a personal thing and each person's spice tolerance, for example, is unique.
 After ending up with a fridge full of sauces and condiments (out of guilt from throwing out good food!) we decided there had to be a better way to enable product discovery, while reducing waste.